jackyhuynh/TrafficLightClassifier/README.md

 # Traffic_Light_Classifier

 ## Introduction
- Traffic Light Classifier use computer vision techniques to build a classifier for images of traffic lights!
+The Traffic Light Classifiers use computer vision techniques to build a classifier for images of traffic lights!
 The given dataset of traffic light images in which one of three lights is illuminated: red, yellow, or green.

 <div style="text-align:center">
 <img src="https://github.com/jackyhuynh/Traffic_Light_Classifier/blob/main/images/all-lights.png" width="800" height="300"></div>